Case Studies

 SUZEL GARZA

-Suzel Garza was born in 1947 in San Antonio.
+Suzel was born in 1947 in San Antonio.
 She was an energetic, fun-loving mom, wife, and full-time office manager.
 Suzel was very active in her children’s activities, school, and charities.
-She also took care of a few aging neighbors who depended on her for doctor visit rides, groceries, and medicine.

 Around 2009, she started noticing minor symptoms of imbalance.
 She kept these moments of dizziness/imbalance to herself, justifying them as her tendency to be clumsy.
-Her symptoms became more frequent and started impeding on her daily life around 2011-2012 when she started falling due to instability.
-Slurred speech, worsened handwriting, and incontinence soon followed.
+She started falling in 2011.
+Slurred speech, poor handwriting, and incontinence soon followed.

 In 2013, she got a second opinion at Johns Hopkins.
-She was diagnosed with possible Multiple System Atrophy (MSA) – cerebellar type.
-As Suzel’s cognition and mobility worsened, she developed respiratory stridor, shallow breathing, frequent UTIs, and constipation.
-She went from needing a cane (in 2013), then a walker, and eventually a wheelchair to keep safe.
-Her last five months of life were the hardest due to multiple hospital visits, getting a supra-pubic catheter, and the death of her husband of 50 years.
+She was diagnosed with possible Multiple System Atrophy (MSA), cerebellar type.
+She developed respiratory stridor, shallow breathing, frequent UTIs, and constipation.
+She went from needing a cane, to a walker, and eventually to a wheelchair to keep safe.
+Her last five months were the hardest due to multiple hospital visits, getting a supra-pubic catheter, and the death of her husband of 50 years.

 In late 2020, Suzel invited hospice into her home for much-needed care.
-Thankfully, she generously agreed to work with Brain Support Network to donate her brain to Mayo Clinic for research/diagnosis confirmation.
+Thankfully, she generously agreed to work with Brain Support Network to donate her brain to the Mayo Clinic for research/diagnosis confirmation.
 Suzel died in January 2021.
-The neuropathologist confirmed, “Multiple System Atrophy with severe atrophy of the cerebellum” (MSA-C).
-She also had inferior olivary hypertrophy, which is uncommon in MSA-C.
+The neuropathologist confirmed MSA-C. She also had inferior olivary hypertrophy, which is uncommon in MSA.

 KATIE KIM

-Katie Kim was born in 1960 in Seoul, South Korea, determined not to become a typical Korean housewife living in the Buddhist tradition.
-In her mid-twenties, after graduating from college in Korea, Katie moved to New York City.
-There, she earned her pharmacy license and began a new career as a pharmacist in 1998.
+Katie was born in 1960 in Seoul.
+Determined not to become a typical Korean housewife living in the Buddhist tradition, Katie moved to New York City.
+She began a career as a pharmacist.

 In late 2009 Katie had dramatic, violent dreams.
 The NYU sleep disorder center diagnosed her with REM sleep behavior disorder (RBD).
 She was prescribed clonazepam and her symptoms subsided.

-In September 2017, after an episode of gasping for air, Katie was placed on a ventilator.
-During her two-week hospital stay, a trach and feeding tube were inserted.
-After three weeks of convalescence, Katie returned home home to a hospital-type bed, oxygen delivery, and daily care of her trach.
+In 2017, after an episode of gasping for air, Katie was placed on a ventilator.
+A trach and feeding tube were inserted.
+Katie returned home home to a hospital bed and daily trach care.
+Despite this, Katie and her husband continued to go to restaurants, movies, and hair salons, using a ramp-equipped van.

 PATSY OTWELL